Dictionary of Revolutionary Marxism

 CONGRESS — United States — Committees Of

 The radical-liberal journalist, William Greider, wrote a book entitled Who Will Tell the People?
 The Betrayal of American Democracy, about the corruption of politics in Washington, D.C.
 This book became the basis for a PBS documentary with the same name.
 Greider’s friend, Dean Baker, recalled shortly after Greider’s death one very telling thing in that documentary.
 There was an interview with a reporter who talked about how he came to really appreciate the extent of the corruption in Washington.
 The reporter explained that someone asked him “why do you think members of Congress sit on the banking committee?”
 The reporter gave the textbook answer about sitting on the committee to oversee the regulations and laws on banking.
 His questioner responded, “they sit on the banking committee to get money from bankers.”
-[Story taken from Baker’s memorial article “William Greider and Secular Stagnation”, in Counter Punch, online at:
+[Story taken from Baker’s memorial article “William Greider and Secular Stagnation”, in Counter Punch, Dec.
+31, 2019.]
+Baker notes that while people immediately recognize the almost certain truth of this remark, they often still find it both stunning and enlightening!

 “There is no distinctly native American criminal class save Congress.” —Mark Twain, Selected Writings of an American Skeptic